MIT-LCP/mimic-code-paper/main.md

 defined protocol, and as a result, sedated patients may be assigned a score of 15 by some care providers, and a score of 3 by others.

-Working with BIDMC nurses and doctors has helped us to address these kinds of issues that potentially impact the code, helping to ensure the derived scores accurately reflect the true severity of patient illness.
+Working with local nurses and doctors has helped us to address these kinds of issues that potentially impact the code, helping to ensure the derived scores accurately reflect the true severity of patient illness.
 There are five severity of illness scores currently implemented in the